 Espen runs the shop atop the highest mountain in northern Europe.

-American news organisation WPXI ran a story this week about Espen, the person that has the “highest paid job in Norway”, if you are talking altitude.
+American news organisation WPXI ran a story this week about Espen, the person that has the “highest paid job in Norway”.
+If you are talking altitude, that is.

 An alternative way up that does not require a guide is from the Spiterstulen lodge in Visdalen.
 Although technically an easy hike, the four-hour trek requires a climb of 1,300 metres, or almost 4,000 feet.